Skip to content

 Exchanges can shut down, change ownership, or lose data.
 Export and back up your trade history regularly.
 Once data is lost, reconstructing it is extremely difficult and expensive.

-Assuming all EU countries have the same rules
+Assuming all EU countries follow the same tax rules

 Tax rates, exemptions, and taxable events vary dramatically across member states.
 Rules that apply in Germany (1-year exemption) don't apply in France or Denmark.